babel/babel/experimental/babel-preset-env/README.md

 `number | string | "current" | true`

-If you want to compile against the current node version, you can specify `"node": true` or `"node": "current"`, which would be the same as `"node": parseFloat(process.versions.node)`.
+If you want to compile against the current node version, you can specify `"node": true` or `"node": "current"`, which would be the same as `"node": process.versions.node`.

 ### `targets.browsers`